Northeastern Wisconsin Scholastic Press Association

 SAVE THE DATE — 2014 NEWSPA set for April 9.

 Summer 2013 Newsletter now online

 Look at some of the winning entries, plus listing of all winners, in the 2013 NEWSPA yearbook and newspaper contests, or read about the 2013 Friend of Scholastic Journalism.
 Click to download the newsletter now, or go to http://issuu.com/uwonewspa/docs/summer_2013_newsletter__1_ to read the eMagazine.

 Long-time NEWSPA supporter dies at 67

-If you want to see and hear about some of the highlights of the 2012 NEWSPA conference, you can also check out our YouTube channel.
+If you want to see and hear about some of the highlights of past NEWSPA conferences, you can also check out our YouTube channel.
 You can learn about how to implement your yearbook theme, what it is like to work for a college newspaper, watch examples of good and bad interviews and much more.

 For students only